12 Steps of Christmas Recovery

 Everyone needs accountability, and what better way to clean the slate as the calendar turns than to confess your sins and ongoing temptations aloud?
 Consider maintaining that accountability partnership throughout the next year.

 7. Humbly repent.
 There is a reason the traditional Twelve Steps parse out the acknowledgement of, confession of, and preparation to give up one's sin: true repentance is an ongoing process.
-Not just an apology but a real turnaround and sincere reformation of character.
+Not just an apology but a real turnaround and sincere transformation of character.
 It can be easy for a church leader to focus on everyone else's relationship and rightness with God—don't forget the person in the mirror as well.

 8. Make a list of people you have hurt, and be willing to make amends.
 Like repentance, reconciliation is an ongoing process as well.
 We've all heard mumbled apologies that sound insincere or coerced.
 Spend time in prayer and introspection to consider those you have harmed with your actions or attitudes and be sure your contrition is sincere and unselfish.

 9. Mend and reinvest in relationships.
 Apologize and make amends where appropriate.
 (An exception is made for situations in which making direct amends could do additional harm.)
 Have you neglected your family during the busy Advent season?
 Now's the time to deposit back into the emotional bank of those who support you (and the ministry) throughout the year.
 You may have missed school events or get togethers due to church work.
 Make it up with not just quality time but quantity time.
-And think about ways to avoid this problem next year.
+And think about ways to avoid this problem next year, then take action.

 11. Improve your contact with God in prayer.
 Twelve Step groups emphasize praying "for knowledge of God's will and the power to carry it out."
 You may get called a "professional pray-er" at family gatherings, but don't neglect your personal prayer life.
 Seek God's will in all things and ask for the strength to do what God desires.